USS PCE-867: Construction and career

 PCE-867 was laid down by Albina Engineer & Machine Works, Portland on 8 July 1942 and launched on 3 December 1942.
 She was commissioned on 20 June 1943.

 After the war on 12 September 1945, she was transferred to the Republic of China Navy as ROCS Yong Tai (PCE-41) under the Lend-Lease program.
 Yong Tai was commissioned on an unknown date under the command of Lieutenant Colonel Wang Enhua.
 On 8 June 1947, Yong Tai was transiting from Huludao to Qingdao when a newly assigned second lieutenant Ji Rui armed with a gun fired 7 shots on board the ship, injuring the captain, Lieutenant Colonel Li Yuxi and two other officers.
 Naval officer Zheng Jiamo was killed during the incident.
 On the 17th, the ship then arrived in Qingdao and the Qingdao naval authorities were notified of the incident.

 On 1 January 1954, the naval fleet was reorganized thus, Yong Tai was renamed to Shan Hai (PCE-62).

-During the midnight of 13 November 1965, the ship alongside ROCS Linhuai (AM-51) were underway southeast of Wuqiu when they came under attack during the First Taiwan Strait Crisis.
+Between 13 and 14 November 1965, the ship alongside ROCS Linhuai (AM-51) were underway southeast of Wuqiu when they came under attack during the Battle of East Chongwu.
 Shan Hai would then be scrapped on an unknown date.